Crush (Orchestral Manoeuvres in the Dark album): Legacy

-Kevin Hearn of rock group Barenaked Ladies recalled "loving" the record.
-He added, "The title track, with its wonderfully strange sequence of samples, particularly appealed to my expanding musical tastes."
-Humphreys feels "there's some nice things on [Crush]", although he and McCluskey have expressed regret over not challenging label-enforced time constraints.
-McCluskey also believes that the album's production does not sound like OMD.
-Considerable resources were expended on trying to make Crush a success in the US, Humphreys noting, "We had a saying: 'In trying to break America, America broke us'...
+Although McCluskey and Humphreys have expressed regret over not challenging label-imposed time constraints during the development of Crush, Humphreys considers it one of his favourite OMD records.
+Considerable resources were expended on trying to make the album a success in the US, Humphreys noting, "We had a saying: 'In trying to break America, America broke us'...
 We got the success we craved, but we exhausted ourselves getting it."
 Morale would continue to fracture during the making of 1986 follow-up The Pacific Age (also produced by Hague), preceding a line-up split in the late 1980s.